 Yesterday, as I was wandered through MoPop‘s Nirvana exhibit for, oh, the hundredth time, I spotted the following list of Ingredients for a Thriving Local Music Scene, posted on a wall:

 The museum refreshes the exhibit enough that I always find something new to focus on in their hall of Kurt, Chris, and Dave.
 This new wall display immediately lit up the pleasure centers of my brain as I saw distinct parallels between MoPop’s presentation of the ingredients of a thriving local music scene and what’s bubbling up right now in Seattle’s VR community.
 Continue reading “The Recipe for VR Content is Posted on a Wall at MoPop”

 This blog has been pretty quiet as of late.
 I’ve been working on some stuff related to audio, and am building a more robust website that I plan to switch over to soon.
 In the meantime, check out this cool new thing from my pal and CoMotion cohort Scobot: Continue reading Ssssshhh…

+Will an AI ever learn to love?
+How does that question make you feel?
+Silly?
+Embarrassed?
+Stupid?
 Love is the source of our greatest power but, paradoxically, is the thing that makes us feel most vulnerable, to the point that most of us avoid talking about it at all.
 We literally die without it when we’re infants, and we organize our adulthoods around accounting for … Continue reading Love and AI

 My late maternal grandfather, a veteran of World War II, Korea, and Vietnam, once introduced me to an army friend of his named Ray Hunt.
 The occasion was an annual meeting of the Legion of Valor, an organization for veterans who’d earned the Distinguished Service Cross, Medal of Honor, Navy Cross, or Air Force Cross.